DataDog/libddwaf/UPGRADING.md

     const char *version;
 };
 ```
-In this definition, `ddwaf_ruleset_info::errors` was always a map containing errors as keys and an array of rule IDs as values; this field was used as a compressed view of the rules which couldn't be parsed and the relevant parsing error, e.g.:
+In this definition, `ddwaf_ruleset_info::errors` was always a map containing errors as keys and an array of rule IDs as values; this field was used as a compressed view of the rules which couldn't be parsed and the relevant parsing errors, e.g.:

 ```json
 "errors": {